 necessary for decryption can be stored for a long period of time.

-Making the distinction between KeyCeremony_Trustee
+Making the distinction between KeyCeremony_Trustees and

-s and making the persisted
+Decryption_Trustees and making the persisted

-explicit and serializable makes the APIs of each
+trustee_state explicit and serializable makes the APIs of each

 component simpler and makes it easier to persist the

-over the course of the election.
+trustee_state over the course of the election.